 Arts & Culture

-Council has prepared a draft Arts and Cultural Plan to outline the actions we intend to take to increase the liveability of the municipality through engagement in arts and cultural practices.
-Council is seeking community feedback on the best actions we can undertake to increase our arts and cultural capacity, participation, access, engagement, communications, facilities and practices.
+Council has prepared an Arts and Cultural Plan to outline the actions we intend to take to increase the liveability of the municipality through engagement in arts and cultural practices.
+The plan describes the best actions we can undertake to increase our arts and cultural capacity, participation, access, engagement, communications, facilities and practices.

-A summary of the Plan is available here.
-Final draft copy of the full Plan is available here.
+A summary of the Plan is available.
+Final copy of the full Plan is available.

 The Wimmera region is part of the traditional land of the Wotjobaluk, Jaadwa, Jadawajali, Wergaia and Jupagalk peoples.
 Horsham is the largest population centre in the Wimmera, in Western Victoria (Australia).
 It sits on relatively flat plains that stretch from the Grampians mountains in the South toward the Malee to the North.
 The Wimmera River which runs through the town is the largest land-locked river in the world eventually disappearing into terminal lakes and dunes.
 In the West of the municipality is one of Australia premier rock climbing destinations, Mount Arapiles and the small town of Natimuk.
 To the South of Horsham are the towns of Laharum, Dadswells Bridge and the Wartook valley; gateway to the Grampians.